iXsystems/ixautomation/README.md

 Jenkins automation testing framework for iX projects
 ===========

-The scripts in this repository will allow you to start Bhyve VM and run tests for some iX projects, either as an automated job from Jenkins or manually.
+The scripts in this repository will allow you to start Bhyve VM and run tests for some FreeNAS and TrueNAS, either as an automated job from Jenkins or manually.

-**It includes support to test the following projects:**

- * FreeNAS
- * TrueOS
- * TrueCommand

 ### Requirements

 **Recommended hardware:**

 * CPU: 4 Cores or more
 * Memory: 16GB
 * Disk: 100GB